 Ardbeg 19 yo ‘Traigh Bhan’ (46,2%, OB 2020, Batch #2)

 Nose: a mentholated, fresh peatiness, wood smoke and Lapsang tea, mixed with the sweet and sour note of roasted pineapple and crisp apple.
 Almonds.
-A hint of resinous oak, salinity, eucalyptus and leather.
+Then a hint of resinous oak, salinity, eucalyptus and leather.
 Touches of sweet coffee in the background.
 Perhaps more medicinal and sharper than you’d expect at this age.

 Finish: long, still gently smoked, with savoury oak, tarry notes and a hint of cocoa powder.